 The AD9520 features a dc offset option in single-ended mode.
 This option is designed to eliminate the risk of the reference inputs chattering when they are ac-coupled and the reference clock disappears.
 When using the reference switchover, the single-ended reference inputs should be dc-coupled CMOS levels (with the AD9520 dc offset feature disabled).
-Alternatively, the inputs can be ac-coupled and the dc offset feature enabled.
+Alternatively, the inputs can be ac-coupled and dc offset feature enabled.
 The user should keep in mind, however, that the minimum input amplitude for the reference inputs is greater when the dc offset is turned on.

 There are several configurable modes of reference switchover.
 The switchover can be performed manually or automatically.
-Manual switchover is performed either through Register 0x01C or by using the REF_SEL pin.
+The manual switchover is done either through a register setting (0x01C) or by using the REF_SEL pin.
 The automatic switchover occurs when REF1 disappears.
-There is also a switchover deglitch feature that ensures that the PLL does not receive rising edges that are far out of alignment with the newly selected reference.
+There is also a switchover deglitch feature which ensures that the PLL does not receive rising edges that are far out of alignment with the newly selected reference.